 User Interfaces

-The main Queries view will be altered as follow:
+The main Queries view will be altered as follows:

 The most common filters for the view will be clearly located across the top unless minimized.
 By clicking “Advanced Filters” the user may access additional filter criteria.

 The view will feature a time selection area similar to the one in SQLsafe that will allow the user to more easily visualize the filtered timeframe.
+The time selector stands in for the old sart and end time filters.

 The upper pane will now consist of two large, clear “Top 5” graphs over the period selected.
 The user will be able to select from each of the following graphs:

-Longest Running Queries (Max or Average)
+Longest Running Queries (Max, Average, or Cumulative)

-Highest CPU Consuming Queries (Max or Average)
+Highest CPU Consuming Queries (Max, Average, or Cumulative) *default

-Highest IO Consuming Queries by Reads (Max or Average)
+Highest IO Consuming Queries by Reads (Max, Average, or Cumulative)

-Highest IO Consuming Queries by Writes (Max or Average)

-Highest CPU Consuming Applications (Max or Average)

-Highest IO Consuming Applications by Reads (Max or Average)
+Highest IO Consuming Queries by Writes (Max, Average, or Cumulative)Highest CPU Consuming Applications (Max, Average, or Cumulative) *defaultHighest IO Consuming Applications by Reads (Max, Average, or Cumulative)Highest IO Consuming Applications by Writes (Max, Average, or Cumulative)Highest CPU Per Second Queries (Max or Average)

-Highest IO Consuming Applications by Writes (Max or Average)
+Highest IO Per Second Queries (Max or Average)

 Most Frequently Blocking Queries

 Longest Blocking Queries

-Most Frequently Deadlocking Queries

-Other metrics?
-Users, Databases, Workstations are all possible.

-Each series on the graph will allow drill-down.
+Most Frequently Deadlocking QueriesEach series on the graph will allow drill-down.
 In the case of a series that represents individual queries, the navigation will apply a filter to the Queries view (for instance, clicking on the top application by reads will filter the Queries view to show Top SQL by Average Reads filtered on that single application).

 The lower pane will be a sortable, groupable grid view which is pre-sorted to match the leftmost graph.
 The CPU, Reads, and Writes will be displayed as percentages of the filtered set for ease in isolating the most critical queries.
 Drill-through on any query will go to the Query Statistics view.

-The entire view will operate in Signature Mode at all times.
+This lower pane should be collapsible.

+The user will be able to switch between Signature and Statement mode in the filters region of the screen.

+The view should have a “SQL Include” filter (shown in the prototype is a SQL Exclude filter).

+The view needs to attempt to show relevant data based on the Query Monitor settings, available data, and filter settings.
+For instance, when a user filters by Application it makes no sense to show a Top Applications chart.
+The view also needs to inform the user why data is not available: is it in the repository or not upgraded, is it not available in the repository, is the Query Monitor not enabled?

+Need to be able to change the “Top X” number – 5 by default – 10 is max

 A secondary Query Statistics view will be provided for drill-down purposes from both the Queries view and from other views such as Sessions or Locks.